Welcome to today's edition of the Rush 24-7 podcast.

 They still had to use the word fail in there.

-But get this paragraph the first sentence.
+But get this paragraph, the first sentence.

 But the meaning of the relatively low level of violence remains unclear.

-Rather than celebrating the low level of violence, the New York Times is down there, why the hell did it happen?
+Rather than celebrating the low level of violence, the New York Times down there, why the hell did it happen?

 We didn't get it.